Kansas vs. TCU: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +1400

-- Oddsmakers rate Kansas considerably higher (fifth-best in college basketball) than the computer rankings do (14th-best).
+- Sportsbooks rate Kansas much higher (fifth-best in college basketball) than the computer rankings do (14th-best).

-- In terms of their national championship odds, the Jayhawks have experienced the 49th-biggest change this season, dropping from +1000 at the start to +1400.
+- Oddsmakers have moved the Jayhawks' national championship odds down from +1000 at the beginning of the season to +1400.
+Among all teams in college basketball, that is the 49th-biggest change.

-- Kansas' chances of winning the national championship, based on its odds, are 6.7%.

 Check out all the futures bets available at BetMGM!